judip/magento2-binder/README.md

 ### Installation

-1) Download the Mware_Binder extension from the Magento Marketplace.
+1) Download the ZIP repository.
-2) Unzip the file and put contents in app/code/ directory.
+2) Unzip the files and put contents (only Mware directory) in Magento app/code/
 3) Run the following commands in an SSH console on the root directory Magento
 server:
 a) php bin/magento module:enable Mware_Binder